 North Dakota’s two-day youth waterfowl season is Sept.
-20-21.
+19-20.
 Legally licensed resident and nonresident youth waterfowl hunters age 15 and younger may hunt ducks, geese, coots and mergansers statewide.

 The daily bag limit and species restrictions for the youth season are the same as for regular duck and goose seasons.
 Exception: the additional two blue-winged teal allowed during the first 16 days of the regular season are not allowed during the youth season.

-North Dakota hunters should expect similar to slightly higher numbers of sharp-tailed grouse, Hungarian partridge and ruffed grouse this hunting season compared to 2014, according to Stan Kohn, upland game management supervisor for the State Game and Fish Department.
+North Dakota hunters should expect similar to higher numbers of sharp-tailed grouse, Hungarian partridge and ruffed grouse this hunting season compared to 2014, according to Stan Kohn, upland game management supervisor for the State Game and Fish Department.

 Shooting hours are one-half hour before sunrise to sunset.
 Sharptails, ruffed grouse and Huns each have a daily limit of three and a possession limit of 12.
 The season opens Sept.
 12.

 North Dakota’s dove season opens statewide Sept.
 1, and hunters are reminded to register with the Harvest Information Program prior to hunting.